 Please see separate web page outlining our arrangements for pupils with SEN.

-The most recent inspection report can be accessed via the Ofsted website – www.ofsted.gov.uk
+The most recent inspection report can be accessed via the Ofsted website – www.ofsted.gov.uk or by following the link below.

 We encourage all our parents and carers to contribute to the Parent View website.
 Parent View is run by Ofsted to obtain feedback from parents about their school/academy.
 There is a link to the Parent View website on the homepage of this website.